Senate GOP leader relishes role as ‘Grim Reaper’

 “I was thrilled to dominate the discussion,” McConnell told reporters the next day.

-“I understand my sin is that I’ve been stopping left wing agenda items coming out of the House and confirming strict constitutionalists to the Supreme Court,” McConnell said.
+“I understand my sin is that I’ve been stopping left wing agenda items coming out of the House,” McConnell said.

 “I think that was a legitimate discussion to have,” he said.
 “And I couldn’t have been happier about it.”